-Easter is quite a big deal in Denmark.
-Work places are closed for five days and the city empties out as people travel to visit family or spend time at summer houses for some påskehygge!
-Most shops close from Thursday to Monday opening for a short day on Saturday so it is best advised to stock up before Easter.
+Easter is quite a big deal in Denmark and it almost feels as if there is spring in the air finally!
+Most work places are closed for five days and the city empties out as people travel to visit family or spend time at summer houses for some påskehygge!
+Most shops close from Thursday to Monday opening for a short day on Saturday so it is best advised to stock up before Easter or check the opening times of your local supermarket.

 Easter is such a time of celebration and fun here in Copenhagen, most importantly as it signifies the end of the dark winter time.